dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

       (c).
 The Fire-Urn.
 Talk to the Blacksmith.

       (d).
 Legend Sword, Legend Shield, Legend Armor.
 (Technically you don't need Shield/Armor, but good luck without 'em)

+      (e).
+In addition, I highly recomend you stock yourself with Power, Elixer, and Hi-Potion.